 Be aware that qualified BSL tutors will usually ask you to book an appointment to discuss attending their course.
 This is normal practice as it allows tutors to check you have the necessary skills needed to complete the higher course.

 There are numerous online courses that offer anything from basic BSL for beginners up to and including the higher levels.
 Most of the online courses are pretty much the same in terms of content (as do spoken language courses), although they are marketed differently.
 These courses are often advertised as Level 1 with the option to get bundles i.e. ‘buy Level 1 – 5 BSL’.
 Be aware that the content of these courses is basic.
 Most content is taken from the Level 1 or Level 2 curriculum (and Level 5 BSL doesn’t actually exist!).
 Most online BSL courses include topics such as:

 - Numbers (in different contexts)

 - Food and Drink

 - Deaf Awareness

-Take a look at the list of basic and introductory courses currently available.
+Take a look at our list of recommended basic and introductory courses that are currently available: